open-cogsci/osdoc/content/pages/tutorials/beginner.md

 Because we want the feedback item to remain visible as long as the participant wants (i.e. until he/ she presses a key), we leave 'Duration' field set to 'keypress'.

-The feedback item now looks like %FigStep_10 You can download the experiment up to this point here:
+The feedback item now looks like %FigStep_10.

-- [tutorial_step10.osexp][step10]

 %--
 figure: